Bera Safari Lodge

 Know Your Host

-Shatrunjay, a sommelier par excellence, photographer and naturalist runs Bera Safari Lodge with his wife Katyayani.
+Shatrunjay, a wine maker par excellence, photographer and naturalist runs Bera Safari Lodge with his wife Katyayani.
 The lodge is just an extension of their residence, for guests are heartily welcomed and assured of an insightful experience of Bera.
-Katyayani overlooks the running of the Lodge with...
+Katyayani overlooks the running of the Lodge...

 Simplistic, comfortable and spacious, the cottages are spread over a ten-acre estate, each of the five cottages are designed to look out to the wilderness outside and famous Liloda hill.
 The cottages are large and well-lit with picture windows stretching end to end to give you glimpses of nature and the wild right from the comfort of your bed.
 It is also a design element to keep the wilderness and nature in your proximity.
 Landscape around the cottages is a work in progress and planting indigenous trees and shrubs will eventually to be an extension of surrounding wilderness.
 The dining facilities are in the main lodge where about twelve people can dine at the same time.

-The Lodge offers just seven cottages, each spread out with enough distance between them to afford privacy, though the unsaid aspiration of a small key lodge is that guests mingle and get to know each other.
-Each cottage has a stone façade and have a few steps up that lead into a wide room with large picture windows and an ensuite bathroom.
+The Lodge offers accommodation across two standard rooms, three junior suites and four suites, each spread out with enough distance between them to afford privacy, though the unsaid aspiration of a small key lodge is that guests mingle and get to know each other.
+Each cottage has a stone façade and has a few steps up that lead into a wide room with large picture windows and an ensuite bathroom.
 A table to one side and a cupboard on the other, towards the window are the beds that allow for a lot of space in the centre and ensure views from the bed.
 There are several plug points an indication that photographers are welcome.

 Dining